Maureen O'Hara: Early life and education

 Born on 17 August 1920, O'Hara began life as Maureen FitzSimons on Beechwood Avenue in the Dublin suburb of Ranelagh.
 She stated that she was "born into the most remarkable and eccentric family I could have possibly hoped for".
-She was the second-eldest of six children of Charles and Marguerite (née Lilburn) FitzSimons, and the only red-headed child in the family.
+She was the second eldest of six children of Charles and Marguerite (née Lilburn) FitzSimons, and the only red-headed child in the family.
 Her father was in the clothing business and bought into Shamrock Rovers Football Club, a team O'Hara supported from childhood.

 O'Hara inherited her singing voice from her mother, a former operatic contralto and successful women's clothier, who in her younger years was widely considered to have been one of Ireland's most beautiful women.
 She noted that whenever her mother left the house, men would leave their houses just so they could catch a glimpse of her in the street.
-O'Hara's siblings were Peggy, the eldest, and younger Charles, Florrie, Margot, and Jimmy.
+O'Hara's siblings were Peggy, the eldest, and younger Charles, Florrie, Margot and Jimmy.
 Peggy dedicated her life to a religious order, becoming a Sister of Charity.

 O'Hara earned the nickname "Baby Elephant" for being a pudgy infant.
-A tomboy, she enjoyed fishing in the River Dodder, riding horses, swimming, and soccer, and would play boys' games and climb trees.
+A tomboy, she enjoyed fishing in the River Dodder, riding horses, swimming and soccer, and would play boys' games and climb trees.

-O'Hara was so keen on soccer that at one point, she pressed her father to found a women's team, and professed that Glenmalure Park, the home ground of Shamrock Rovers F.C., became "like a second home".
+O'Hara was so keen on soccer that at one point, she pressed her father to found a women's team, and professed that Glenmalure Park, then home ground of Shamrock Rovers F.C., became "like a second home".
 She enjoyed fighting, and trained in judo as a teenager.
 She later admitted that she was jealous of boys in her youth and the freedom they had, and that they could steal apples from orchards and not get into trouble.

 O'Hara first attended the John Street West Girls' School near Thomas Street in Dublin's Liberties Area.
 She began dancing at the age of 5, when a fortune teller predicted that she would become rich and famous, and she would boast to friends as they sat in her back garden that she would "become the most famous actress in the world".
 Her enthusiastic family fully supported the idea.
 When she recited a poem on stage in school at the age of six, O'Hara immediately felt an attraction to performing in front of an audience.
-From that age she trained in drama, music, and dance along with her siblings at the Ena Mary Burke School of Drama and Elocution in Dublin.
+From that age she trained in drama, music and dance along with her siblings at the Ena Mary Burke School of Drama and Elocution in Dublin.
 Their affinity with the arts prompted O'Hara to refer to the family as the "Irish von Trapp family".